genepi/cloudgene/docs/developers/steps/BashCommand.md

       type: local-file
 ```

-### HDFS inputs
+### Working with HDFS files

-Cloudgene takes care of all file staging operation.
-Thus, all HDFS inputs are automatically exported to the local filesystem and can be used without manual exportation.
-In this example wir use the `cat` command to show the content of an hdfs file:
+All HDFS inputs are automatically exported to the local filesystem and can be used without manual exportation.
+In this example we use the `cat` command to show the content of an `hdfs-file` input parameter:

 ```yaml
 name: hdfs example